boots-edu/textbook/source/original/week8.md

 * Testing levels
   * Unit testing: Test small independent components for correct behavior\.
 The purpose is to validate that each unit of the software performs as designed\.
   * Integration testing: Combining units and testing as a group\.
 The purpose of this level of testing is to expose faults in the interaction between integrated units\.
   * System testing: Tests of the completed system\.
-The purpose of this test is to evaluate the system’s compliance with the specified requirements\.
+The purpose of this test is to evaluate the system's compliance with the specified requirements\.
   * Acceptance testing: Test to ensure compliance with the requirements specification\.
-The purpose of this test is to evaluate the system’s compliance with the business requirements and assess whether it is acceptable for delivery\.
+The purpose of this test is to evaluate the system's compliance with the business requirements and assess whether it is acceptable for delivery\.

 __Topic: Testing__